theshivv/OrgaFood/README.md

 * Prathamesh Ghogare - Description

 * Nayan Taori -
  I have learnt the use of Kotlin language in app making and also learnt more functioning of Android Studio.
 I have also learnt about how to add more beautiful UI to a page of an app.
 Also learnt a bit about Firebase and enjoyed working with the team where I learnt to be more patient when the app was getting crashed due to some errors in code.
+It was fun how we tried to debug the code and succeeded.

 * Rishabh Jain - Description